puppetlabs/puppetlabs-panos/docs/01-using-with-bolt/05-applying-a-manifest/README.md

 Ran on 1 node
 ```

-3. Navigate to the user interface of the Palo Alto firewall web user interface and check that the address range has been created.
-Well done, you've used bolt and a module to perform some basic automation!
+3. Navigate to the Palo Alto firewall web user interface and see the address ranges.

+You have just used Bolt and a module to perform some basic automation!

-4. One last feature we'll show you is `noop` - this is simulation mode, where you can check what a manifest would do if it was run in full apply mode - this highlights the idempotent capabilities of Puppet.
-Update the previous manifest to set the ensure property of the address range to be `absent`.
-Once that's done execute the following command: `bolt apply manifest.pp -n pan --noop --debug`.
-Examine the output and you will notice that a corrective change was run in `noop` mode, which means that the address range would be removed if the command was run without `noop`.
-To actually remove the newly created address range run the command without noop, so: `bolt apply manifest.pp -n pan` and it will actually remove the address range.
+4. Lastly, if you want check what that manifest is going to do before running it full apply mode, you can the simulation mode `noop` - this highlights the idempotent capabilities of Puppet.
+To test with `noop`, update the previous manifest and set the ensure property of the address range as `absent` and run the following command:

+`bolt apply manifest.pp -n pan --noop --debug`.

+Check the output and notice that a corrective change was run in `noop` mode — this means that the address range would have been removed if you had run the command without `noop`.
+If you do want to remove the newly created address range, run the same command without `noop` mode:

+`bolt apply manifest.pp -n pan`

 # Next steps

-Well done, you've used bolt with a network device module to perform some network automation!
-There's a huge amount of other things that can be done, some of which are listed below.
-I encourage you to have a go at these additional items.
+That's it!
+You have now performed network automation with Bolt and a network device module.

+There are many other network automation tasks you can perform with Bolt.
+To give you some ideas, take a look at the following resources:

-* Run bolt on a jumphost to access devices on different network segments to your localhost using the [run-on](https://puppet.com/docs/bolt/latest/bolt_configuration_options.html#remote-transport-configuration-options) option.
+* Run Bolt on a jumphost to access devices on different network segments to your localhost using the [run-on](https://puppet.com/docs/bolt/latest/bolt_configuration_options.html#remote-transport-configuration-options) option.
-* Check out all the [other resources](https://forge.puppet.com/puppetlabs/panos/reference) that you can automate with Puppet and bolt.
-* Use a bolt plan with the Puppet Palo Alto module by looking at Cas's [GitHub gist](https://gist.github.com/donoghuc/8a51243b809ebe5651ff15ae24cc4969).
+* Use a Bolt plan with the Puppet Palo Alto module by looking at Cas's [GitHub gist](https://gist.github.com/donoghuc/8a51243b809ebe5651ff15ae24cc4969).
-* Learn more about tasks and bolt using this [hands-on-lab](https://github.com/puppetlabs/tasks-hands-on-lab).
+* Learn more about tasks and Bolt using the [Bolt hands-on-lab](https://github.com/puppetlabs/tasks-hands-on-lab).
-* Try some [Cisco IOS](https://github.com/DavidS/cisco_ios/tree/device-task-poc) automation with bolt.
+* Try some [Cisco IOS](https://github.com/DavidS/cisco_ios/tree/device-task-poc) automation with Bolt.
+* Check out the [Panos](https://forge.puppet.com/puppetlabs/panos/reference) on the Forge to see what else you can automate with Puppet and Bolt.